 When we get to Lake Victoria we see many naked children bathing in the water and people filling containers with water.
 This is a little concernful since Cathy has just finished telling us that there are fresh water snails in the lake that carry a parasite that causes a disease called schistosomiasis and that we should avoid getting wet.
 People also fish in the lake for tilapia and tiny little fish called omena.
 The omena are very small and they catch them in large very fine nets before drying them in the sun.
 Cathy has tried them and she says she doesn’t care for them very much.
-There are lots of animals nearby and I take pictures of some pigs sleeping under a truck.
-There is also an extremely handsome and picturesque young man nearby who I also photograph.
+There are lots of animals nearby and I take pictures of some pi

 In the morning we see Melchizedeck and Helen for the last time before Stanley comes woth Don and Marian to pick us up.
 I am very sad to lose Melchizedeck I have grown very fond of him over the last two and a half weeks.
 We set off for Kilgores the next leg in our trip to the Masai Mara.
 We stay at the Farmers Lodge after a long drive.
 During the drive the safari van starts acting up, something to do with the radiator, and we keep having to stop by the side of the road where we stand in the hot sun and get pestered by children until Stanley once again deems the van ready for transport.
 This happens several times.
 Finally Stanley fixes the problem in a more permanent fashion by putting curry powder in it.
 I’m pretty sure that isn’t good for your engine but it seems to work and it makes the car smell nice.